AhmedSaad-ML/CISC-866-Project/README.md

-This will perform the secure and unsecure aggregation processes, output the average execution times, and visually show the results.
+# Federated Learning Project

+This repository contains the Jupyter Notebook for a project focusing on privacy-preserving model aggregation in federated learning using Crypten.

-## Contributing
+## Project Description

-We welcome contributions to this project.
-Please fork the repository and submit a pull request with your proposed changes.
+This project explores secure and unsecure aggregation methods within federated learning.
+Using Crypten for encryption, we analyze the impact on data size and execution time.
+The experiments are conducted using a simple neural network model and simulated data to illustrate the effectiveness of privacy-preserving techniques.

-## License
+## Getting Started

-This project is licensed under the MIT License - see the LICENSE file for details.
+To run this project, you will need Python and the necessary Python packages installed, as well as Jupyter Notebook or JupyterLab.

+### Prerequisites

+- Python 3.x
+- Jupyter Notebook or JupyterLab
+- Necessary Python packages: torch, crypten, numpy, matplotlib

+### Installation

+First, clone the repository to your local machine

 ## Running the code